PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Model for Price Extreme Movement Prediction

-For the Twitter model, we first represented the daily tweets as a dense embedding, and then we implemented two possible convolutional neural network (CNN) configurations which were evaluated in the results section.
+For the CNN models with tweet data, we first represented the daily tweets as a dense embedding, and then we implemented two possible convolutional neural network (CNN) configurations which were evaluated in the results section.
+In the following text we will refer to the CNN models with tweet data as `Twitter CNN'.